johnbrett/hapi-auth-bearer-token/README.md

     - `allowQueryToken` (Default: true) - Disable accepting token by query parameter, forcing token to be passed in through authorization header.
     - `allowMultipleHeaders` (Default: false) - Allow multiple authorization headers in request, e.g. `Authorization: FD AF6C74D1-BBB2-4171-8EE3-7BE9356EB018; Bearer 12345678`

+For convenience, the `request` object can be accessed from `this` within validateFunc.
+This allows some greater flexibility with authentication, such different authentication checks for different routes.

 ```javascript
 var Hapi = require('hapi');